Promotes healthy functioning of the skin at a cellular level, which results in health, vibrant-looking skin

 Many women’s health supplements focus on botanicals or herbs that have a complex mechanism of action.
 More than many other products on the market, Isotonix Essentials® Women's Health meets a diversity of female needs.*

 Are there any contraindications or warnings for this product?
-If you are currently using any prescription drugs, have an ongoing medical condition or are pregnant or breastfeeding, you should consult your healthcare provider before using this product.
+If you are currently using any prescription medication, have an ongoing medical condition or are pregnant or breastfeeding, you should consult your healthcare provider before using this product.
+Magnesium should be used cautiously in individuals with reduced kidney function due to an increased risk of hypermagnesemia.
+Discontinue use and consult your healthcare provider if you experience diarrhea, abdominal cramping or discomfort.

 *These statements have not been evaluated by the Food and Drug Administration.
 This product(s) is not intended to diagnose, treat, cure or prevent any disease.